What Forums Are:

 - group continuity

-Forums currently meet approximately once a month in the evening, include dinner and last about 3 hours.
+Forums currently meet approximately once a month in the evening or morning, include dinner or breakfast and last about 3 hours.
 Additional Forums will be scheduled to meet the needs of the majority of the participants.
 There is a nominal per meeting charge to cover our costs.
 The following are brief descriptions of our current Forums.

 Leadership Forum: for the senior generation of company ownership - these are people concerned with estate planning, succession planning, communicating with the next generation and preparing them for leadership, knowing how and when to let go, and protecting their retirement funds, which are in all likelihood tied up in their companies.